Important

 To import your Piano Analytics data into POWER BI, the simplest way is to use the web data connection feature, available in the drop-down menu (Get data > Web).

-We’ll paste our Data Query URL (see below example) into the Power BI pop-up.
+We’ll paste our API URL into the Power BI pop-up and click on "OK":

 Authentication